 African and African American Music

-The Purpose of Music in African and African American Communities
+Describe the role of music in African and African American communities.
+Give examples.